Originally posted August 24th, 2020

-These two charts (below) on Dover Corp. and Procter & Gamble show you long-term compounded dividend and stock price growth for both.
+The two charts below show the long-term compounded dividend and stock price growth for Dover Corp. and Procter & Gamble.

-In both cases, the long-term trend shows a pattern of consistent annual dividend growth matched with long-term stock price appreciation.
+In each case, the long-term trend shows a pattern of consistent annual dividend growth, matched with long-term stock price appreciation.

-In Dover’s case, the dividend has compounded at an 8.9% rate of growth and the stock an even stronger and equally consistent 10.9%.
-For P&G the numbers have been 8.5% and 10.5%.
+In the case of Dover, the dividend has compounded at an 8.9% rate of growth, and the stock compounded an even stronger and equally consistent 10.9%.
+For P&G, the numbers have been 8.5% and 10.5%.

-What you are looking at in both instances is decades of consistency, stability, and comfort for shareholders.
+In each instance, we are looking at decades of consistency, stability, and comfort for shareholders.

 When you concentrate on dividend growth and stability, you never have to think about capital appreciation.
-It will take care of itself as my charts on P&G and Dover Corp. demonstrate, as long as the dividend is growing.
+As long as the dividend is growing, capital appreciation will take care of itself, as my charts on P&G and Dover Corp. demonstrate.

-So, the easy lesson in this second part of my “how to invest today” series is to make dividends your password to investing both now and in future years.
+So, the easy lesson in second of my “how to invest today” series is to make dividends your password to investing, both now and in future years.

 Read Part I here.